 - 1. The present docket was opened by the Commission to hear matters arising out of the Incentive Plan audit of the Company. - 2.
-The Company's Incentive Plan filing was received on September 23, 2020 and the Audit Staff ("Staff") completed its audit of the same on June 17, 2021. - 3.
+The Company's Incentive Plan filing was received on September 30, 2022, and the Audit Staff ("Staff") completed its audit of the same on February 3, 2023. - 3.
 Staff noted no material findings during the course of the Incentive Plan Audit. - 4.
-The original 180-day deadline for completion of the audit and approval of Staff's audit report was March 22, 2021.
-TPUC Rule 1220-4-7-.03(2) permits the extension of this deadline upon mutual agreement between the Company and Staff.
-As evidenced by the memo filed on March 17, 2021 and June 10, 2021 in this docket, the deadline has been mutually extended to June 30, 2021 and further to July 31, 2021.
+The original 180-day deadline for completion of the audit and approval of Staff's audit report is March 29, 2023.